 The Public Service Board represents a statutory partnership of public and voluntary sector organisations.
-Wide ranging consultation was undertaken during the development of the Cwm Taf Wellbeing Assessment and the development of the Cwm Taf Wellbeing Plan.
+Wide ranging consultation was undertaken during the development of the Cwm Taf Wellbeing Assessment and the development of the Cwm Taf Morgannwg Wellbeing Plan.

-To support the work of the Wellbeing Plan, an Involvement, Communication and Engagement Group (ICE) has been set - up as part of the Public Service Board.
-A Communication, Consultation and Engagement Strategy have been developed to ensure that the work of the PSB is understood and its aim of changing the way we serve the public.
+To support the work of the PSB, the communication, consultation and Engagement group work closely to ensure that all stakeholders understand the work and its aim of changing the way we serve the public.